-If you’ve established a sleep routine, chances are you’re placing baby at the same end of the cot each time you put them down to sleep.
-This means they will tend to turn and rest their head in one direction more the other (especially if one side of the cot is against a wall) meaning pressure on the hair and skin is not distributed evenly, leaving your babe with bald patches and flat spots.
+If you’ve established a sleep routine, chances are you are placing baby at the same end of the crib each time you put them down to sleep.
+This means they will turn and rest their head in one direction more the other (especially if one side of the crib is against a wall) meaning pressure on the hair and skin is not distributed evenly, leaving your babe with bald patches and flat spots.

-Try alternating the end of the cot you place baby’s feet to even things up!
+Try alternating the end of the crib you place baby’s feet to even things up!

 Avoid harsh chemicals